'The Crown' actor Stephen Greif dies aged 78 - ExBulletin

 ‘The Crown’ actor Stephen Greif dies aged 78

-It was his agency representative Michelle Braidman Associates who communicated this sad news via Twitter.
+The “The Crown” actor died Dec.
+23 in London, his rep confirmed to Fox News Digital.

-“It is with great sadness that we announce the passing of our wonderful client.
-Stephen Greif“, braider tweeted.

-“His long career included many roles on screen and on stage, including at the National Theatre, RSC and in the West End.
+“With great sadness, we announce the passing of our wonderful client Stephen Greif,” the agency wrote.
+“His long career included many roles on screen and on stage, including at the National Theatre, RSC and in the West End.”

 “He will be greatly missed and our thoughts are with his family and friends.”